 Photo Compositing Tips and Tricks

 Kervin Brisseaux is a renaissance man.
-He holds architecture degrees, runs a freelance illustration and design business, and works full-time as an associate design director at Vault49.
+He holds architecture degrees and is a practicing illustrator and designer.
 He can write code, design clothes, and build models by hand.
-And, as you’ll see, he can also build a retro digital illustration using three Adobe Stock images and considerable Photoshop skills.
+And, as you’ll see, he can also build a retro digital illustration using three stock images and considerable Photoshop skills.

 After purchasing the three images, Brisseaux opened the photo of the woman in Adobe Photoshop CC.
 He converted it to a Smart Object by right-clicking on the layer and selecting Convert to Smart Object.
 He double-clicked on the Smart Object to open a new .psb file.
 Using the Pen tool, he cut out the image from the background.